-Businesses eligible for a reduction will continue to see decreases to their premium rate and businesses with projected increases due to their individual and/or class risk and experience will now move up to a maximum of one risk band, which is approximately five per cent, towards their projected rate.
+Businesses eligible for a reduction will continue to see decreases to their premium rate and businesses with projected increases due to their individual and/or class risk and experience will move up a maximum of one risk band from their prior year risk band (approximately five per cent) toward their projected premium rate.

 The average premium rate for businesses will be reduced by 5.1 per cent for 2022.
 This represents a premium decrease from a Schedule 1 average rate of $1.37 on every $100 of insurable payroll in 2020 and 2021, to an average of $1.30 in 2022.